• Skip to primary navigation

 Instructions

-• Pour into an airtight container and place in the refrigerator for at least 4 hours and ideally overnight.
+• Refrigerate.
+Pour into an airtight container and place in the refrigerator for at least 4 hours and ideally overnight.

 Keywords unique ice cream recipes, exotic fruit desserts, exotic fruits